image-js/image-js-docs/docs/Features/Operations/Threshold.md

 _Compare each pixel's intensity value with the threshold value:_ If the pixel value is greater than or equal to the threshold value, it is assigned to one group (foreground or object).
 If the pixel value is less than the threshold value, it is assigned to the other group (background).

-_Generate a binary image:_ The result of thresholding is a binary image(mask) where pixels belonging to the foreground are assigned a value of 1 (white) and pixels belonging to the background are assigned a value of 0 (black).
+_Generate a binary image:_ The result of thresholding is a mask where pixels belonging to the foreground are assigned a value of 1 (white) and pixels belonging to the background are assigned a value of 0 (black).

 </details>